Fishing near Bishop

 BISHOP CREEK CANYON

 Just a short drive west of Bishop along State Route 168, the natural environment changes quickly from the high desert sage and arid climate of the wide open Owens Valley floor to an alpine wonderland of pine forest, rushing streams and gorgeous deep-blue lakes surrounded by the mighty mountain peaks of the Eastern Sierra.
 With well maintained roads leading to four major lakes, this is one of the most accessible areas in the entire Eastern High Sierra for excellent trout fishing.
+This blog has more about autumn fishing in the Bishop Creek Canyon.

 (9,768′)19 miles southwest of Bishop